jeremenichelli/hunt/README.md

 # hunt

-Helper library to detect when DOM elements become visible and disappear on scroll
+Library to detect when DOM elements become visible and disappear on scroll